chaturay/serverless-artillery/README.md

 ### Advanced customization use cases
 #### Deployment assets and settings customization
-- Above we discussed how you need to use [custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets) and [`slsart configure` command] (#t35-create-custom-deployment-assets) when your testing needs are not met by the default deployment assets that are used in [Tutorial 1](#tutorial-1-run-a-quick-performance-test) and [Tutorial 2](#tutorial-2-performance-test-with-custom-script).
+- Above we discussed how you need to use [custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets) and [`slsart configure` command] (#5-create-custom-deployment-assets) when your testing needs are not met by the default deployment assets that are used in [Tutorial 1](#tutorial-1-run-a-quick-performance-test) and [Tutorial 2](#tutorial-2-performance-test-with-custom-script).
 - For example,
-  - when the endpoints you need to slam are in the VPC.
+  - when the endpoints you need to test are in the VPC.
 See [here](#performance-testing-vpc-hosted-services) for details.
   - when you need to view the results in your data store.
 See [here](#providing-a-data-store-to-view-the-results-of-your-performance-test) for details.
   - when you need to automatically attach an AWS Managed IAM Policy (or Policies) to all IAM Roles created by serverless-artillery due to company policy.
 See `serverless-attach-managed-policy` plugin [here](#related-tools-and-plugins) for details.
-  - when you need to separate out various versions of the load testing function in order to maintain least privilege. **ASHMITODO ask Greg for clarification**
+  - when you need to separate out various versions of the load testing function in order to maintain least privilege.
   - when you want to use payload/CSV files to feed data into the request being sent to the target.
 See [here](#using-payloadcsv-files-to-inject-data-in-scenarios-of-your-scriptyml) for details.
-  - when you want to add custom IAM rights (see Serverless Framework [docs](https://serverless.com/framework/docs/providers/aws/guide/iam/)) to the service(?) (load generating Lambda?) to maintain least privilege. **ASHMITODO ask Greg for clarification**
+  - when you want to add custom IAM rights (see Serverless Framework [docs](https://serverless.com/framework/docs/providers/aws/guide/iam/)) to the load generator Lambda to validate least privilege.
-- For such cases you need to create a local copy of the deployment assets using [`slsart configure` command](#t35-create-custom-deployment-assets), customize them for your use case and deploy them using `slsart deploy` command as shown in [Tutorial 3](#tutorial-3-performance-test-with-custom-deployment-assets).
+- For such cases you need to create a local copy of the deployment assets using [`slsart configure` command](#5-create-custom-deployment-assets), customize them for your use case and deploy them using `slsart deploy` command as shown in [Tutorial 3](#tutorial-3-performance-test-with-custom-deployment-assets).
-- Full documentation of what is in the `serverless.yml` and the options you have available can be found at https://docs.serverless.com/framework/docs/.
+- Full documentation of what is in the `serverless.yml` and the options you have available can be found at https://serverless.com/framework/docs/.
-- You would need to use custom deployment assets when you want to make even more customizations to how serverless-artillery works.
-It generates a local copy of the serverless function code that can be edited and redeployed with your changed settings.
+- You would need to use custom deployment assets when you want to make even more customizations to how serverless-artillery works. [`slsart configure` command](#5-create-custom-deployment-assets) generates a local copy of the serverless function code that can be edited and redeployed with your changed settings.
 For example, if you need to make any code change to load generator Lambda (example, alter hard-coded limits).
-- Please see [Serverless Framework docs](https://serverless.com/framework/docs/providers/aws/) for load generation function configuration related documentation.
+- Please see [Serverless Framework docs](https://serverless.com/framework/docs/providers/aws/) for load generation Lambda function's configuration related documentation.
 - Please see [Artillery.io docs](https://artillery.io/docs/script-reference/) for script configuration related documentation.
 - **Note** that everytime you make changes to the local copy of deployment assets, you need to redeploy using `slsart deploy` command.